Follow on

 I have also volunteered at St. Vincent's Kitchen and worked to raise funds for Feed the Need in Durham.
 In 2011 I helped raise $10,000 with my successful Council on a Diet fundraiser.

-Below are details of some efforts I initiated as a private citizen to help improve the quality of life in Oshawa and Durham Region, I list them here as examples of my commitment to bring about positive change for Oshawa with energy, ideas and action.
+Below are details of some efforts I initiated as a private citizen to help improve the quality of life in Oshawa and Durham Region.
+I list them here as examples of my commitment to bring positive change for Oshawa with energy, ideas and action.

 Early in the 2010 municipal election, with Oshawa's change from the ward to the at-large system, I organized three 'Positive Discussion' events for the public to meet the new candidates.
 I promoted these events as a way 'to generate new ideas, improve understanding and strengthen growth'.